PrivateKit/PrivacyDocuments/README.md

 of landscapes and rate-limiting factor on the number of queries have been adopted to maintain the efficiency of the protocol.

-#### Proximity Sensing for Contact Tracing [LINK](https://github.com/PrivateKit/PrivacyDocuments/blob/master/proximity-sensing-for-contact-tracing.pdf)
+#### Proximity Sensing: Modeling and Understanding Noisy RSSI-BLE Signals and Other Mobile Sensor Data for Digital Contact Tracing [LINK](https://github.com/PrivateKit/PrivacyDocuments/blob/master/ProximitySensingForContactTracing.pdf)

-- The TC4TL challenge is aimed towards designing an effective proximity sensing algorithm that can accurately provide exposure notifications.
-In this work, we describe our approach to model sensor and other device level data to estimate distance between the two phones.
-We also present our research and data analysis on the TC4TL challenge dataset and discuss various limitations associated with the task as well as dataset.
+- As we await a vaccine, social-distancing via efficient contact tracing has emerged as the primary health strategy to dampen the spread of COVID-19.
+To enable efficient digital contact tracing, we present a novel system to estimate pair-wise individual proximity, via a joint model of Bluetooth Low Energy (BLE) signals with other on-device sensors (accelerometer, magnetometer, gyroscope).
+We explore multiple ways of interpreting the sensor data stream (time-series, histogram, etc) and use several statistical and deep learning methods to learn representations for sensing proximity.
+We report the normalized Decision Cost Function (nDCF) metric and analyze the differential impact of the various input signals, as well as discuss various challenges associated with this task.

 #### DAMS: Meta-Estimation of Private Sketch Data Structures for Differentially Private COVID-19 Contact Tracing [LINK](https://github.com/vepakom/PrivacyDocuments/blob/master/DAMS_Meta-estimation_of_private_sketch_data_structures_for_differentially_private_contact_tracing.pdf)